 Again, the key is to prepare all these things beforehand.
 The more accessible the potty is in training a basset hound puppy, the more likely that it would develop the habit of going to that specific area to relieve itself.

-But more than that, training a dog how to socialize gives it the confidence to face the outside world.
+But more than that, getting your dog trained at a dog academy helps to socialize and also gives it the confidence to face the outside world.
 Out of the confines of your home, your basset hound would experience different sets of sights and smells that are unfamiliar and, for his supersonic doggy senses, overwhelming.
 Not giving it time to adjust could lead to phobias and fears that could be crippling and detrimental as your pup grows up.

 There is no written steps or rules as to how to do socialization training since every dog reacts differently to certain stimuli.
 Some may be welcoming to unfamiliar faces, while others become aggressive.
 In either case, being firm on your “Good!” and “No!” commands is the best way to go.